Azure-Samples/active-directory-dotnet-daemon-certificate-credential/README.md

 `git clone https://github.com/Azure-Samples/active-directory-dotnet-daemon-certificate-credential.git`

+### Step 2:  Register the sample with your Azure Active Directory tenant

 There are two projects in this sample.
 Each needs to be separately registered in your Azure AD tenant.
 To register these projects, you can:

 - either follow the steps in the paragraphs below ([Step 2](#step-2--register-the-sample-with-your-azure-active-directory-tenant) and [Step 3](#step-3--configure-the-sample-to-use-your-azure-ad-tenant))